 Need: Your contribution to this fund will help promote the work of the Department of History that is not otherwise supported from institutional funds, such as research and travel funding for graduate and undergraduate students, funding for guest speakers, and printing costs for departmental literature, and expenses for departmental events.

-The Public History Program fills an important academic need for students who want to help shape the public understanding of history and is one of the most successful endeavors of the Department of History.
-Graduates of the program are impacting public history practice at the local, state, and federal level as well as in private sector cultural and historical institutions..
-For a complete overview of the program that this endowment helps support please visit the Public History Program page.
+• The Public History Program fills an important academic need for students who want to help shape the public understanding of history and is one of the most successful endeavors of the Department of History.
+Graduates of the program are impacting public history practice at the local, state, and federal level as well as in private sector cultural and historical institutions.
+For a complete overview of the program that this endowment helps support please visit Public History Program website

-Need: Your contribution supports a number of Center for Texas Music History projects, including the Texas Music Oral History Program and other ongoing educational initiatives, and a variety of outreach projects.
+Need: Your contribution supports several Center for Texas Music History projects, including the Texas Music Oral History Program and other ongoing educational initiatives, and a variety of outreach projects.

 Need: Your contribution to this fund will be used to supplement student-related activities such as field trips, conference attendance, and research travel.